BlackBerry maker RIM sued by NXP over patents

-A Dutch semiconductor company said on Tuesday it had filed a patent infringement suit against Research In Motion Ltd RIM.TO RIMM.O, adding to the BlackBerry maker's troubles and sending its shares tumbling.
+A Dutch semiconductor company said on Tuesday it had filed a patent infringement suit against Research In Motion Ltd, adding to the BlackBerry maker's troubles and sending its shares tumbling.

 NXP demands a halt to the alleged infringements and seeks to recover what it claims as lost profit, reasonable royalties and triple damages for willful infringements.